spember/backbone-vertebrae/README.md

 ### Overview and Layout

 When working with [Backbone][backbone], I find it is easier to place each individual Model, Collection, View, etc into its own individual file in logical folders.
-During development, each individual file is included separately; in Production the entire set of files is compressed and minified into one file.
+During development, each individual file is included separately and loaded via [head.js]head]; in Production the entire set of files is compressed and minified into one file.

 Templates are defined as separate HTML files, which are then pre-compiled into [Handlebars][handlebars] (or [Hogan][hogan]) Templates.

 ### Instructions